KELISBU/KAA-CAL/README.md

 The dataset covers seven scene attributes: **Grade-separated Infrastructure**, **Road Function**, **Weather**, **Work Zone**, **Weather-related Road Condition**, **Time of Day**, and **Intersection Type**.

 In total, DSI provides image-level labels for **24 distinct classes**, with each class belonging exclusively to one of the seven attributes.

+To support reproducibility, DSI follows a unified acquisition and annotation protocol.
+YouTube videos served only as supplementary sources for underrepresented attributes (Road Function, Weather-related Road Condition, and Intersection Type): dashboard ego-view driving videos were retrieved via class-specific queries and sampled every five frames.
+All images from BDD100K, HSD, ROADWork, and YouTube were re-annotated under a unified class-definition system rather than by adopting source-dataset labels.
+Each image was independently labeled by two domain experts, with disagreements resolved through discussion; unreliable labels were assigned a sentinel value of `-1` and excluded from the training loss.

 ## Overview
 <p align="center">